You are here

 - 2022-2027

 The Scottish diet remains poor quality and a main factor in driving unhealthy weight.
 To reduce the burden of diet related disease, this project explores public attitudes towards nutritional factors, namely food additives (specifically artificial sweeteners) and dietary fibre.
-We also implement controlled diet trials to investigate these key dietary components on physiological mechanisms associated with appetite control for a healthy weight.
+The purpose of the study is to understand how dietary fibre influences appetite and food intake and then, how sweeteners may disrupt this response.
+We are implementing two human diet trials to investigate these key dietary components on physiological mechanisms associated with appetite control for a healthy weight....

 - Human Nutrition